 I really like this film.
 I saw it today, and it's now one of my favorite movies.
 The film takes place mostly around 1980s SF's Chinatown, specifically Grant Ave.
 Two Asian-American cab drivers find themselves embroiled in a mystery when a friend of theirs, Chan, disappears with their money--but do they really know who Chan is?
+Here is a bit of the movie.

 The trailer for this film is as elusive as Chan himself, so this is the next best thing.